 There’s been a major shift in design style this year.
 We’re quickly drifting away from the gray era from recent years and adding more warmth to our homes along with a more personalized approach to our decor.

-So without further ado, here are my ten favorite home decor trends for the upcoming year.
+So whether you’re decorating a new home, or looking to add some trends to your current home decor, here are my ten favorite home decor trends for the upcoming year.

 One of the biggest trends this year that is taking center stage is saying goodbye to gray and hello to color.
 Most notably, to those moody, earthy, and jewel-toned shades that really make a statement.